niladri18/handwriting_detection/README.md

  `run.sh`

- After completion, the trained parameters will be saved in `/output` folder.
+ After completion, the trained parameters will be saved in `/output/theta.csv` .